 “We are nearing the end of the 17 units – basically one more major rehab to do,” said Joshua Lawrence, the UCC’s Hurricane Harvey Recovery Co-Coordinator.

 Hurricane Harvey brought sustained torrential rains and devastating flooding to Texas, leaving 900,000 people in need.
 It caused an estimated $150 to $200 billion in damages, making it among the costliest in U.S. history.

 Among people hit hardest were renters in already economically precarious Port Arthur.
 Flooded apartments included 17 rental units managed by the Southeast Texas Community Development Corporation, a local non-profit.
 SET CDC has provided low-income housing for more than 30 years, but neither they nor their tenants had the resources to restore severely damaged apartments.

-UCC Disaster Ministries is partnering with SET CDC to get the work done and to build long-term relationships of care and support.
+UCC Disaster Ministries is partnering with SET CDC to get the work done.

 Responding to the tragic wildfires in Hawaii, the Hawai'i Conference of the United Church of...Read More

 The United Church of Christ, through Wider Church Ministries, is issuing a special appeal to...Read More